MyZenKey/sp-sdk-ios/README.md

   **Note:** Use the same `correlation_id`for code, token, and userinfo requests.
 But the carrier may not enforce this.

-* Context - You can submit “text string” to accompany the authorization request in the ZenKey application.
+* Context - You can submit a string to accompany the authorization request in the ZenKey application.
 For example, a bank transfer may prompt the user: "Do you want to authorize a $200 transfer to your checking account?".
 The best practice is that a server-initiated request should contain a context parameter for a user to understand the reason for the interaction.
 The maximum size is <280> characters.
 Any request with a context that is too large will result in an OIDC error (i.e., an invalid request).

 * Prompt - The user needs to approve a transaction with each request.

-  * `prompt=login` - At login, prompt the user to authenticate again.
+  * `prompt=login` At login, prompt the user to authenticate again.
-  * `prompt=consent` - Prompt the user to explicitly re-confirm agreeement with exposing personal data.
+  * `prompt=consent` Prompt the user to explicitly re-confirm agreeement with exposing personal data.
 (The carrier recaptures user consent for listed scopes).

 For more information about each of these parameters and instructions on how to use them, view the documentation for `ProjectVerifyAuthorizeButton`.
 There is also more information on the enumerated values in `PromptValue.swift`.